 2. Planning and Painting

 After the entire team that is involved in planning and execution agrees on what the end result should look like to ensure a clean and smooth look, you need to select a proper paint.
 In general, exposed ceilings are painted in a dark color that doesn’t show dust in the exposed ceiling.
 All the cables and pipes need to be painted, except for ones that cannot be painted because of code requirements or because doing so would void the warranty.
-Thread supports for mechanical units need to be cut at a uniform elevation after installation, and duct work may need to be insulated or wrapped if ugly flex ducting is prevalent.
+Thread supports for mechanical units need to be cut at a uniform elevation after installation, and ductwork may need to be insulated or wrapped if ugly flex ducting is prevalent.
 All structured cabling and free cables should have crisp, sharp turns, and be neatly bundled.

 3. HVAC Issues

 Open ceilings will increase the amount of space the HVAC unit will need to heat and cool.
-It is crucial to plan about HVACs very early on during design phase, other wise it might leave you looking at hefty design costs as well as costs to upsize mechanical equipment or add additional units in order to heat or cool the larger space.
+It is crucial to plan about HVACs very early on during the design phase, otherwise, it might leave you looking at hefty design costs as well as costs to upsize mechanical equipment or add additional units in order to heat or cool the larger space.
 This can be extremely expensive.
 Being aware of these costs upfront can help you make informed, budget-driven design decisions.

 Exposed ceilings aren’t suitable for all types of businesses, nor will they work in all spaces.
 Of course, there is no doubt that an open ceiling can be hip, cool, and sometimes, economical.
 But before you decide to remodel or move into a new space with dreams of opening up the ceiling, you’ll need to keep all of the above things in mind so it could indeed turn out to be a cool design element of your interior space.